 We all need them, and none of us want ours to be boring.
 Help someone spruce up their furniture protection.
 There’s also a niche market for personalized coasters for weddings and baby showers that double as a gift to attendees.

 16. Picture frames

 Whether it’s stock photography or portraits, all you need to get started is a good camera and a better photo-editing software program.
-Start taking test shots and learning what you can about the technical aspects of good photography, and you might just find a new business.
+Start taking test shots and learning what you can about good photography’s technical aspects, and you might just find a new business.

 Found on Room For Tuesday

-We all need to get clean, but when we have the choice of a decadent, homemade and outright gorgeous way in which to do it, bath time is just so much more fun.
+We all need to get clean, but when we choose a decadent, homemade, and outright gorgeous way to do it, bath time is just so much more fun.
 Because it’s such a popular thing to sell from home, there’s a definite market, though you might have to work a little bit more to get your products noticed.

 19. Tote bags

-When you sell a product your clients can feel good about using, you’re on the track for success.
+When you sell a product that your clients can feel good about using, you’re on track for success.
 Tote bags are just one of those, considering they can save hundreds of plastic bags from entering our environment in any given year.
-An added bonus is the plethora of blank bags available for reasonable prices, just waiting for your design to be stamped on.
+A bonus is the plethora of blank bags available for reasonable prices, just waiting for your design to be stamped on.
 Making and selling a functional product from home can be rewarding.